A Facebook bug that exposes email/phone number to your friends

 While adding a new email, I read the prompt very carefully.
-It said, “Only you will see your email on your profile.”
+It was written that, “Only you will see your email on your profile.”
 This means the new email should have privacy “Only Me”.

 I added a new email and confirmed that email.
-After confirming, I went to my profile and found that the email privacy was “Friends” instead of “Only Me”.
+After confirming, I went to my profile and found out that the email privacy defaulted to “Friends” instead of “Only Me”.
 I came to the prompt and read the text carefully again.
 It was clearly saying that the email should be visible to only me.
-Then I became quite sure that it was a bug.
+Many Facebook users could have read the prompt and fairly believe that the expected privacy will be applied.
+Although users could change the privacy of their email later on, but not everyone will repeatedly check the privacy of their email after confirming.
+I became pretty hopeful that it was a bug.
 So, I quickly reported the issue to Facebook Security.

 After sending the report, I went to dig further.
 I wanted to see if this happens with the phone numbers as well or not.
 To confirm, I went to: https://www.facebook.com/settings?tab=account§ion=phone.

 I added and confirmed my number.
 And as expected, the privacy defaulted to “Friends” here as well.
 So, I quickly mentioned the issue in the same report.
 For my better Hacker Plus Count, I asked the security team if I can file a different report on this phone number issue.
 I got a reply “Sure, you can create a different report.”